-Pamela paints a variety of subjects: portraits, figures, as well as sea and landscapes.
-In 2012 she began painting palette knife paintings.
-She has done several series of city scenes, usually rainy scenes with lovers in them and often under umbrellas, to tell love stories.
+She has painted a variety of subjects in her career: portraits, figures, still lifes, as well as seascapes and landscapes.
+In 2012 she began painting with a knife to create textured, multi-layered paintings with lots of color.
+She has painted several city scene series and has painted Paris, NYC, Chicago, Atlanta, London, Seattle, Tokyo, and more.
+These paintings are rainy scenes with lots of people bustling about under umbrellas and always with lovers as the main focus.
 For her, telling a story and moving the viewer is most important to her.

-Pamela strives to paint with a contemporary feel and has elements of impressionism in her very expressive palette knife paintings.
+Tatum paints with a contemporary feel and has elements of expressionism and impressionism in her knife paintings.
 She creates pieces that are modern, dynamic, and fresh.
 These have become her most popular pieces.
-She receives many commissions in the palette knife style, as well as portrait paintings.
-Clients bring her a photo of a place they love, a city, a restaurant, a park, anything, and she can paint her clients into the scene, which creates a painting that evokes strong memories for people.
+She receives many commissions for palette knife paintings as well as for portraits.